debbyjamel/debbyjamel/README.md

 - 👋 Hi, I’m @debbyjamel
 - 👀 I’m interested in Robotics, Software engineering and mobile app development
 - 🌱 I’m currently learning React, Introduction to cyber security and python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects related to the software engineering
 - 📫 How to reach me on my email: rudojamela.rj@gmail.com

 <!---